What is a Supervisor?

 • regular discussions, review of cases and feedback

-• May delegate some clinical supervision to other members of clinical team as long as the team member clearly understands the role and the trainee is informed.
+• May delegate some clinical supervision to other members of clinical team as long as the team member clearly understands the role and the postgraduate doctor in training is informed.
 The trainee must know who is providing clinical supervision at all times

 • Ensure specialty induction occurs & includes: